Ben0096/RSAEncrypt/README.md

 Dr B: how to test
 ======================

-In your terminal or console:
+To work right out of the box, CMake and make are required.

-cd into the build directory and then type:
+Once this repo is downloaded, in your terminal or console: cd into the build directory and then type:

 ```